 In addition, upon execution of the ULRF License Agreement, the Company granted contingent equity consideration equal to 65,186 shares of common stock to ULRF.
-On or prior to the Company's first underwritten public offering or any transaction that is treated as a deemed liquidation event, the Company may either issue to ULRF the 65,186 shares in common stock or make a cash payment equal to the 65,186 shares of common stock multiplied by either the price per share of common stock in the underwritten public offering or by the price per share of common stock received in connection with such deemed liquidation event.
-At March 31, 2021 and December 31, 2020, the Company measured the fair value of the contingent equity consideration and recorded a contingent stock liability of \$0.7 million and \$0.4 million, respectively, in other liabilities (see Note 3).
+Pursuant to the ULRF License Agreement, on or prior to the Company's first underwritten public offering or any transaction that is treated as a deemed liquidation event, the Company is required to either issue to ULRF the 65,186 shares in common stock or make a cash payment equal to the 65,186 shares of common stock multiplied by either the price per share of common stock in the underwritten public offering or by the price per share of common stock received in connection with such deemed liquidation event.

-As described in Note 13, the Company issued 48,889 shares of common stock to ULRF and provided cash payment of approximately \$0.3 million in lieu of issuing the remaining 16,297 shares of common stock after the completion of the Company's initial public offering.
+Coincident with the completion of the Company's IPO, the Company issued 48,889 shares of common stock to ULRF and provided cash payment of approximately \$0.3 million in lieu of issuing the remaining 16,297 shares of common stock.
+As of June 30, 2021, the contingent stock liability was fully satisfied.
+As of December 31, 2020, the Company measured the fair value of the contingent equity consideration and recorded a contingent stock liability of \$0.4 million in other liabilities (see Note 3).